MCJack123/CraftOS-PC/docs/md/cctweaked.md

 * The Lua REPL warns when declaring locals
 * Add `fs.isDriveRoot` - checks if a path is the root of a drive.
 * Move the shell's `require`/`package` implementation to a separate `cc.require` module.
+* Add getter for window visibility (devomaa)
+* Use term.blit to draw boxes in paintutils (Lemmmy).
+* Fix several programs using their original name instead of aliases in usage hints (Lupus590).

 Programs that use CC: Tweaked features should work well on CraftOS-PC.